boyum/sindre-is/sometimes-blogging/creating-a-simple-confirm-modal-in-js.md

 }
 ```

-This makes for a easy to use component, but would this work?
+This makes for an easy to use component, but would this work?

 JavaScript's `await`   stops code execution until the Promise that it's waiting for has been either **resolved** or **rejected**.
 The Promise can be resolved by  a function triggered by an Event and this is how we'll structure our code.
 When creating a new Promise, we will add an event listener to the two buttons and, depending on which of the buttons is clicked, resolve the Promise to either `true` or `false` - whether or not the user confirms.